 The pH value of beetroots falls from 5.3 to 6.6 and can change depending on the growing and preparation methods.
 This pH value means that beets are slightly acidic (5).

-The acidity of radishes is similar to beets, falling in the range of 5.5 to 6.0 and thus making radishes acidic as well (6).
+The acidity of radishes is similar to beets, falling in the range of 5.5 to 6.0, thus making radishes acidic as well (6).

 Another way to look at acidity is by measuring the potential renal acid load.
 The PRAL value demonstrates the capacity of the food to produce bases or acids inside the body.

 The PRAL value for beetroots has been calculated to be -5.4, whereas radishes have a PRAL value of -4.4.
-This shows that beetroots are more alkaline once digested.
+This shows that beetroots are more alkaline-forming.

-Both beetroot and radish are low calorie foods, rich in dietary fiber, as most vegetables.
+Both beetroot and radish are low-calorie foods, rich in dietary fiber, like most vegetables.
 When comparing the two, radishes are lower in both fats and carbs and, therefore, calories.
 However, beets can also be a great, healthy option on a weight loss diet.

-A compound has been found in daikon that has a potential to prevent high fat induced obesity in mice by expressing anti inflammatory and antioxidant effects, as well as suppressing the fat accumulation in the liver (9).
+A compound has been found in daikon that can potentially prevent high fat-induced obesity in mice by expressing anti-inflammatory and antioxidant effects, as well as suppressing the fat accumulation in the liver (9).

 Beets and radishes are viewed as healthy foods by most.
 Here, we will pay closer attention to the effects and mechanisms of action.